whytekieran/Neo4J-Project/README.md

 ------------ | -------------
 Node | Represents an entity in the database, defined as a circle when shown visually.
 Edge | Represents a relationship between nodes, must be directional and are defined as lines when shown visually.
-Labels | Used to shown what type of entity a node is representing or what type of relationship an edge is representing Properties | Used to set information about a node or edge
+Labels | Used to show what type of entity a node is representing or what type of relationship an edge is representing Properties | Used to set information about a node or edge

 Although i say that there are four main elements in a Neo4J graph database, some people may say its actually two.
 (Nodes and Edges) This is technically true, what im